Raaynbo/library/log.md

 I created a search bar to easily navigate and find any book.
 Made a js function to operate on change. when the search bar is empty it will use the unfiltered lib otherwise it will search for any bookname or author including user's input

+# 2024-08-05 - 5.43pm

+Just worked on: hover anim for the add book button and modified event type for search as the user type in the searchbar I don't really like the details area and I decided to disable it.
+I'll use this specific zone to edit card, since I don't feel like another modal would look nice.